 - Feed your cat just before bedtime.
 Make sure that the meal is big enough.

-- Get a good support.
+- Get good support.
 Something like a blanket or towel may be a good idea.
 This will help avoid too much squeezing on the cat’s body.

 - Start talking slowly while the cat is in your arms.
 You may also consider singing.
 Be soft so that your cat is not startled.